Insights & Ideas

-Pssst.
-Yeah, you.
-Here’s a hot career tip: Despite what your mama (or whoever) told you, promoting your value in the workplace isn’t boasting.
-It’s a strategic career move.
+Promoting your value in the workplace isn’t boasting—it’s a strategic career move.
 Especially in a hybrid or remote team, workplace humility can limit your career.
+The good news is you don’t have to be a showoff or a braggart.
+There are ways to demonstrate your merits authentically and constructively.

-2. Help your boss help you
+2 Help your manager help you

-Bosses (no matter how great they are) can’t keep track of everything.
-So, when you provide regular progress updates it makes your boss a more effective manager—whether they’re helping you achieve your career goals or representing your team to company leadership.
 Ask your leader how they’d like to be updated about your accomplishments.
 And be sure to leverage opportunities in 1:1s and performance reviews to talk about your value and career goals.
 Your manager will thank you.

-3. Link your accomplishments to a larger purpose
+3 Link your accomplishments to a larger purpose

 Every team is trying to accomplish something, from fulfilling the company mission to achieving sales goals.
 To impress people without acting pompous, show a correlation between your work and your team’s strategic objectives.
 When determining how to show your value, ask yourself: